 These institutions have to be conceived as a place of research and the courses have to be designed and teaching has to be distributed in a manner which leaves room for flexibility.
 But when the history and capacity are ignored and numbers become the only criterion, we are confronted with a situation wherein restricted seats are available for fresh entrants.

-We primarily require well spelled out rules to ensure that basic rights of different communities are preserved and to ensure that the admissions are fair and transparent, while grievances of concerned parties are addressed.
+We primarily require well spelt out rules to ensure that basic rights of different communities are preserved and to ensure that the admissions are fair and transparent, while grievances of concerned parties are addressed.
 Albeit, over-centralisation and standardisation are not conducive to the original and creative research.